aaronaanderson/AndersonCodeTest/readme.md

 ## Building

-This test uses a CMake build system.
+This build uses CMake.
 For default generators:

 ```
 cd AndersonCodeTest